Build predictable behaviour by teaching routines like curriculum content.

 Make repair concrete so restoration isn’t just ‘say sorry’.

-Stop pupils internalising ‘I’m bad / teacher hates me’ after correction.
+Stop students internalising ‘I’m bad / teacher hates me’ after correction.

 Re-establish a calm working relationship and a clear first step so the student can rejoin learning without a ‘fresh conflict’.